 Says Siddique, "Bollywood is any day big in terms of reach.
 That does not mean we will not make films in our own languages.
 But this is a step up for us."

-Acting up However, for some reason South Indian heroes have never really managed to make it big in Bollywood.
+However, for some reason South Indian heroes have never really managed to make it big in Bollywood.

 Be it Vikram, who disappeared after the super flop Raavan, or even Suriya, whose much-anticipated Hindi debut with Rakthacharita managed to impress only a select group of Ramu fans, to even Rana Dagubatti, who hasn't really been inundated with offers since Dum Maro Dum, none seem to have cashed in on the Southern invasion.